 With food allergies, the best place to start is your vet’s office.
 They can help you set up a limited ingredient diet and slowly reintroduce foods that may be causing the allergy.
 Once you identify the culprit, you can create a diet that doesn’t trigger your dog’s allergies.

 If your pet suffers from flea allergies, you’ll need to use a combination of flea products to successfully eliminate the infestation.

 Flea collars are useful to help prevent future infestations as they repel fleas.
-Flea tablets and chews have medication that enters your dog’s bloodstream, killing existing fleas as they bite your pet.
-Topical flea solutions and sprays can also help treat an existing flea problem.
+Flea tablets and chews have ingredients that enter your dog’s bloodstream, dealing with fleas from the inside out.
+Topical flea solutions and sprays can also help with an existing flea problem.
 You can use sprays on your pet and in areas around your home that may support flea populations.
 And flea shampoos can be effective when used regularly over time but may not eliminate a serious infestation.